microsoft/azure-pipelines-tasks/docs/yaml.md

 Basic examples above.
 Condition of current state, trigger type (PR doesn't run but CI does) and more.

 TODO flush out.

+## Build Definition

+The build definition in the web still has to exist.
+All reporting, queues and other items hang off it.

+TODO define.
+Basic gist...

+- Checkin yaml.
+Convention creates build definition in build system.
+- Process tab is replaced with monaco editor in place.
+Can edit and save.
+We should validate on save.
+- Variables still exist.
+Merged with yaml defined.

+## Variables

+TODO - define variables in yaml.
+Merged with variables on definition.

+## Demands

+Define what it means for demands since the web designer no longer adds the relevant demands.

+I think language offers a good opportunity here.